Kyriakos Velopoulos

+Kyriakos Iosif Velopoulos (Κυριάκος Ιωσήφ Βελόπουλος; born 24 October 1965) is a Greek politician who has served as the president of the right-wing political party Greek Solution since its foundation in 2016.
+He has been a member of the Hellenic Parliament since 2019, having previously served as a parliamentary representative from 2007 to 2012 under LAOS.
+In addition to his political career, he is a Historian, Journalist, and Author.

 Early life and education

-He was born in West Germany and grew up in Thessaloniki, Greece.
+Kyriakos Iosif Velopoulos was born on 24 October 1965 in West Germany, and grew up in Thessaloniki, Greece.
+He is of Cappadocian Greek ancestry.
 After his graduation from Dendropotamos high school, he studied journalism at the Center of Liberal Philosophical Social Studies (a private educational institution) in Thessaloniki under a scholarship and graduated from there in 1990.

 He earned a bachelor's degree on Greek civilization studies from the Open University of Cyprus in 2013 and a master's degree in journalism from the same university in 2016.

 During his compulsory military service in the Hellenic Army, he served as an officer on the islands of North-Eastern Aegean Sea, and the Greek mainland.
 He is a member of the Academy of the Greek language in Germany and a member of the Union of Writers of Northern Greece.
 He was a member of the youth organisation of PASOK until 1988 and ideologically defines himself as belonging to the "patriotic PASOK".

 Political career

-In LAOS (2004–2012)
+In Popular Orthodox Rally

 He was a member of the Popular Orthodox Rally (LAOS), the right-wing populist party of Giorgos Karatzaferis where he was a candidate in the 2004 Greek parliamentary elections, taking 5,700 votes.
 But he failed to be elected, because LAOS received only 2.19% of votes.
 In the regional elections of 2006, he was a candidate as Governor of Pella Prefecture where he came third with 7.11% and 2 seats.
 In the parliamentary elections of 2007 and 2009, he was elected in the B prefecture of Thessaloniki.
 In 2010 Velopoulos was chosen by LAOS as its candidate in the region of Central Macedonia.

-In New Democracy (2012–2015)
+In New Democracy

 On May 20, 2012, Velopoulos made the decision to leave the LAOS political party along with other politicians and joined the New Democracy party.
 He proclaimed to support "the large centre-right faction with a European orientation" although he declined to run as a candidate in the 2012 legislative elections.
 After a number of years with New Democracy, Velopoulos made the decision in 2015 to depart from the party with the aim of creating a new political party.